Entropy as a Measure of Uncertainty

 First, because when there is only one possible outcome, it seems intuitive that uncertainty should be zero.
 And sure enough, $log(1) = 0$!

-Second, working with logs makes uncertainty additive.
+Second, working with logs allows you to take sums of uncertainties.
 For example, going back to our murder mystery, suppose there are two equally-probable murder suspects.
-Uncertainty, measured as surprisal, is $log(2) = 1$.
+Uncertainty about the culprit, measured as surprisal, is $log(2) = 1$.
 And suppose there are four possible murder weapons.
 That means the uncertainty about the murder weapon is $log(4) = 2$.
+Adding these up, we get uncertainty $1 + 2 = 3$.

 A log scale is especially useful when the number of possible outcomes is very large.
 Suppose there are 1,000,000 suspects.
 Multiplying this by the number of possible outcomes for weapons, motives, times of death, etc., can yield trillions of combinations.